svsticky/sadserver/docs/deployment-new-production.md

 After these steps, everything is migrated, and the services should be available from the same URL's as before.
-Koala will experience downtime from the moment that point 3 has finished, other services from the moment point 5 has finished.
+Koala will experience downtime from the moment its service has been stopped on the old server, until it has eventually been started on the new server.

-After this has all finished, we can point another DNS name in the new DNS zone to the old server, to keep it available for a while as backup.
-We should update the site names in its webserver accordingly, and perhaps disable Koala entirely, so people don't enter data there unknowingly.
+After this has all finished, we can point another DNS name in the new DNS zone to the old server (e.g. `old.svsticky.nl`), to keep it available for a while as backup.
+We should update the site names in its webserver accordingly, and disable Koala entirely, so users don't enter data when they arrive there because of DNS caching.

  [reverse DNS]:https://en.wikipedia.org/wiki/Reverse_DNS_lookup